jamalmehr19/Prosper_Loan_Data/readme.md

 > The strongest relationship was found to be between Borrower APR and Prosper Score for finalized loans (completed and charged_off).
 The Prosper score up to 5 had a median at 35% APR while after this point the APR proportionally decreased with increasing the score.

 > The result was achieved with income range as the median of APR started to proportionally decrease after $1-24,999 bracket.
-The variability was high or all brackets.
+The variability was high for all brackets.

 > Charged-off loans were generally higher in borrower APR compared to completed loans.
 This means that Prosper was already aware of high risk borrowers.